YottaDB/YDBDoc/MultiLangProgGuide.rst

        calculations.

-When passed a string that is a `canonical number`_ for use as a subscript, libyottadb automatically converts it to a number.
+When passed a string that is a `canonical number`_ for use as a subscript, YottaDB automatically converts it to a number.
 This automatic internal conversion is immaterial for applications:

 - that simply store and retrieve data associated with subscripts,